rloman/java-angular-translator/README.md

   * Results in Angular2 application in de **app** folder

 ##To be continued
-In version 1.1.0 a full blown CRUD based application structure can be created
+In version 1.0.0 a full blown CRUD based application structure can be expected